Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <img src="{{ site.baseurl }}/assets/images/autonomy-diagram.png" alt="Autonomy" style="width: 90%;" />

+You don't have to fix all of your process at once.
 Perhaps you already have a meeting like a retro or a hack-a-thon whose time can be reclaimed with something more effective.

-The point is you don't have to fix all of your process at once.
-The bottom-up work can be done in parallel with top-down.
 Some suggestions for the new process:
 1. It should be truly continuous - not reliant on "Sprints" or periodic meetings and events.
-That doesn't mean you will be able to contribute to it all the time; just that whenever you have time, you can work on it asynchronously.
+That way whenever you have time, you can work on it asynchronously.
 2. It should record ROI-centric approvals.
-IE you should be able to see your team and stakeholder opinions.
+IE team and stakeholder opinions are visible.
 3. Pick project management tools that work for you.
 Instagram famously ran from tasks listed in a single elaborate Google Doc, but hopefully you can do better.
-4. The new process should be eventually extendable to all the team's work.
+4. The new process can run in parallel but should be eventually extendable to all the team's work.

 ## Good luck
 It's a big step so let's review why going beyond code factory is necessary.